Want to start cycling?

 If you're just starting cycling in Cambridge, here are a few tips to help you along the way.

-If you've never cycled before or haven't been on a bike since choppers were in fashion the first time, you may be unsure about getting on the saddle again.
-The Adult Cyclist Training scheme is there to help you overcome any fears you may have and be confident enough to get out on the road.
-They offer cycle training for adults either as individuals or in groups (such as at work).
+If you’ve never cycled before or haven’t been on a bike since choppers were in fashion the first time, you may be unsure about getting on the saddle again.
+Bikeability training is there to help you overcome any fears you may have and be confident enough to get out on the road as well as offering advanced training for existing cyclists.

 If you are thinking about giving up the car and feeling a little healthier by cycling to work, it's important to know which way to go.
 Many of us might simply choose the same route we drive but there are often quieter and quicker back streets.
 These are detailed in the Cambridge Cycle Route Map.